 How to make the transition – an ISO 14001:2015 gap analysis

 First undertake a gap analysis for ISO 14001:2015 or Audit to identify the gaps in your management system.

 Because it is easy to underestimate the time closing these gaps will take, it is helpful to create a project plan with a timeline to plan and keep track of:

 - How much work is required and how much time and resources can you allocate to fill the gaps?
 Be aware that the management team is required to undertake much of this activity.

 - Allow time to make changes to the management system and for training of your employees in the new management system.
 Time should also be allocated for additional internal audits in the transition period to help you identify non-conforming areas.

 It’s not difficult.
 It just takes some time and thinking and regular focussed activity.

-Many companies will fall into the trap of thinking they have plenty of time and leave their ISO 14001 2015 transition to the last minute.
+Many companies will fall into the trap of thinking they have plenty of time and leave transition to the last minute.
 You should expect that DIY transitioning across to ISO 14001 2015 will take at least several weeks and planning will be required to ensure this fits in with operational priorities.
 You also need to book an audit with the certification body which can take time so make sure you do this early.

 If you suspect you have left your run too late to DIY, we can help.